1904–05 Northern Rugby Football Union season

 The 1904–05 Northern Rugby Football Union season was the tenth season of rugby league football.

 Season summary

-Oldham won their first Division One Championship whilst Warrington won the Challenge Cup.
+Oldham won their first Championship whilst Warrington won the Challenge Cup.

 Holbeck and South Shields dropped out, reducing the competition to 15 teams.

 Birkenhead resigned after 4 games, the results of which were struck out of the table.
 They lost all four games, conceding 93 points and scoring none.

 On 4 March 1905, a record 11 tries were scored by George West (Hull Kingston Rovers) v Brookland Rovers in the Northern Union Challenge Cup.
 In this same match the record for most points in a match, 53 (11t, 10g) by George West (Hull Kingston Rovers) was recorded.

 There was no county league competition this season.

-At the end of the season, all division one and division two clubs. except Lancaster, were elected to the new single top division, the NRFU Championship.
+At the end of the season, all First Division and Second Division clubs, except Lancaster, were elected to the new single top division, the NRFU Championship.